Free Trial Software Downloads Flex Hex binary hex editor

 Shift Indicator

-When FlexHEX is in the Insert mode, deleting or entering data moves the rest of the stream up or down.
-This will almost certainly corrupt a logical or physical drive; many binary files also contain position-based data fields.
-This indicator gives you a warning sign if some part of the original stream changed its location as a result of an editing operation.
+While FlexHex is in Insert mode, deleting or adding data causes the remaining stream to shift up or down.
+This action could potentially corrupt a logical or physical drive, as many binary files contain position-dependent data fields.
+To mitigate this risk, the Shift Indicator serves as a warning whenever any section of the original stream relocates due to an editing action.

 Sparse Indicator

-Grayed indicator (as on the screenshot above) means the stream is non-sparse.
-If you edit a very small locked file, you might see the indicator RESIDENT in this field.
-It means that NTFS keeps the file content in the file's MFT record, so the file does not occupy disk space.
+The grayed indicator (as depicted in the screenshot above) signifies that the stream is non-sparse.
+In instances where you modify a very small locked file, you might see the indicator RESIDENT within this field.
+This means that NTFS retains the file content within the file's MFT (Master File Table) record, thereby avoiding any occupation of disk space.

 Modification State